 If you are listing your home this summer, you are in a strong position.
 Demand remains high across Albuquerque, Corrales, Placitas, and surrounding areas.
 To maximize your sale:

-• Price it right from the start.
+- Price it right from the start.
 Overpriced homes sit on the market longer, even in summer.

-• Invest in curb appeal.
+- Invest in curb appeal.
 Fresh landscaping, a clean entryway, and bright natural light make a strong first impression.

-• Stage your home for summer.
+- Stage your home for summer.
 Light, airy spaces with neutral tones photograph beautifully and appeal to the widest range of buyers.

 The Albuquerque Market Right Now

 Inventory is still tighter than historical averages across most of the metro.
-Well-priced homes in desirable neighborhoods like Four Hills, Sandia Heights, and Los Ranchos de Albuquerque are receiving multiple offers.
-Buyers looking in Belen and Valencia County may find more affordability and less competition.
+As of mid-2026, the Albuquerque market sits at roughly 3.9 months of supply, the highest level since early 2020,: well below the four to six months considered balanced.
+Well-priced homes in popular neighborhoods like Four Hills, Sandia Heights, and Los Ranchos de Albuquerque are receiving multiple offers.
+Read more about the housing shortage driving demand.

 Whether you are buying or selling this summer, having a local expert on your side makes all the difference.
 I have been helping clients across the Albuquerque metro since 2014, and I would love to help you make your next move.
+For more guidance, see our summer selling tips or read our first-time buyer's guide.

 Let's make your next move in the Albuquerque market.